ruby/prism/docs/serialization.md

 Every field on the node is then appended to the serialized string.
 The fields can be determined by referencing `config.yml`.
 Depending on the type of field, it could take a couple of different forms, described below:

+* `double` - A field that is a `double`.
+This is structured as a sequence of 8 bytes in native endian order.
 * `node` - A field that is a node.
 This is structured just as like parent node.
 * `node?` - A field that is a node that is optionally present.
 If the node is not present, then a single `0` byte will be written in its place.
 If it is present, then it will be structured just as like parent node.
 * `node[]` - A field that is an array of nodes.
 This is structured as a variable-length integer length, followed by the child nodes themselves.